Energy Sources & Demand Sectors

 Aircraft manufacturers and airlines are investing large amounts of R&D to make commercial planes more fuel-efficient and biofuels into Sustainable Aviation Fuels (SAF).
 When the life cycle eco-system of SAF is done correctly, this new fuel will greatly reduce, but not eliminate carbon dioxide and nitrous oxide emissions from airplanes.

 SAF are currently more expensive than jet fuel, and this cost premium is a key barrier to their wider use.
 Fuel cost is the single largest overhead expense for airlines, accounting for 22% of direct costs on average.
 We are going to need the Advanced Nations with high air travel co-funding plants that make SAF to make its unit cost competitive with jet fuel by 2030.
 We need oil companies investing more R&D to reduce SAF cost, while incentivizing the preservation of forests.

-We are some distance away from enough similar standards on sustainable fuels for freight rail, freight trucking, cargo ships and cruise ships, but we have an important milestone to aim for by 2030.
+We are some distance away from enough similar standards on sustainable fuels for freight rail, freight trucking, cargo ships and cruise ships by 2030.

 Emphasize Sustainable Energy & Smarter Electric Grid

 America is racing against the clock to change its energy mix for all demand sectors.
 President Biden and Congress must first remove the $11 billion/year in federal tax breaks for Natural Gas, Oil and Coal extraction and consumption.
 Those and more tax breaks should direct to Wind, Solar, Geothermal, Electric Storage Methods and the Electric Grid.

 The electric grid is so inefficient, it loses 65% of the energy generation from power plants.
 Nor is the grid optimized to receive current sell-back from residential solar customers.
 As a result, unit costs for electricity (Watts) are higher than they should be.
 Electric passenger trains & rapid transit need lower Watt costs to transport more people by running vehicles more frequently.